DressingPluto84/ServerFileShare/README.md

 ---

 ## Security
-- Only people you share your IP and
+- Only people you share your IP and port with can connect.
+- Password-protected connections.
+- Planned encryption support in future releases.

+---

+## License
+This project is licensed under a custom license.
+See `LICENSE` for details.

+---

+## Contact
+Author: **Anish Kulkarni**
+Email: **AnishKul05@Outlook.com**